OCHA-DAP/hdx-python-api/README.md

 The default configuration loads an internal HDX configuration located within the library, and assumes that there is an API key file called .hdxkey in the current user's home directory and a YAML project configuration located relative to your working directory at config/project_configuration.yml which you must create.
 The project configuration is used for any configuration specific to your project.

-The default logging configuration reads a configuration file internal to the library that sets up an coloured console handler outputting at DEBUG level, a file handler writing to errors.log at ERROR level and an SMTP handler sending an email in the event of a CRITICAL error.
-It assumes that you have created a file relative to your working directory at config/smtp_configuration.yml which contains parameters of the form:
+The default logging configuration reads a configuration file internal to the library that sets up an coloured console handler outputting at DEBUG level, a file handler writing to errors.log at ERROR level.

-    handlers:
-        error_mail_handler:
-            toaddrs: EMAIL_ADDRESSES
-            subject: "RUN FAILED: MY_PROJECT_NAME"

 ### Facades